 Apart from blue sharks, there are no stock assessments available for these species in the EPO, and hence the impacts of the bycatches on the stocks are unknown.
-A preliminary stock assessment for the silky shark in the EPO will be attempted in 2011, and plans exist to do the same for the oceanic whitetip shark in the near future.
+Progress on a stock assessment for the silky shark in the EPO was achieved at the IATTC 3rd Technical Meeting on Sharks in December 2011.